 Datto backup Solutions provides you with all the possible options that you need to meet the requirements of safety and reliability that your business demands.
-We are one of the only data protection solutions that allow businesses that back up data in Microsoft 365 and Google G-Suite to allow backing up outside of the environments that are protected.
+We are one of the only data protection backup solutions that allow businesses that backup data in Microsoft 365 and Google G-Suite to allow backing up outside of the environments that are protected.

 We have a wide range of capabilities to solve your protection needs, as follows:

 - No-fuss migration of clouds files from one user account to another

 - Encrypted/secure backups, whether in-flight or at-rest